 Five free apps for learning English on the go

-There are hundreds of mobile phone apps available and it's possible to find free options suited to economically minded students.
+There are hundreds of mobile phone apps available and it's possible to find free options suited to students on a budget.
 Here are my top five free apps that students can use for extra practice:

 British Council apps offer a huge choice for smart phones.
 You can look at the options on their webpage and download the apps on Google Play, Apple's App Store or using a QR code.
 I particularly like 'Johnny Grammar's Word Challenge' - it's a fun way to improve grammar.